kavonrtep/TideCluster/README.md

 # TideCluster

-TideCluster is wrapper for Tidehunter and is intended for identifying tandem repeats in genome assemblies.
-It utilizes Tidehunter for tandem repeat detection in smaller overlapping windows, and then clusters these repeats based on similarity using mmseqs2 and NCBI BLAST.
+TideCluster is a software tool designed to identify tandem repeats in genome assemblies by utilizing Tidehunter for tandem repeat detection in smaller overlapping windows and clustering these repeats based on similarity using mmseqs2 and NCBI BLAST.
+The software runs in four steps as outlined below:

-TideCluster run in four steps:
-1. Tidehunter step - run Tidehunter on fasta file.
-This step generates GFF3 file with all tandem repeats as detected by Tidehunter.
+Tidehunter Step - In this first step, Tidehunter is run on a fasta file.
+This generates a GFF3 file that contains all the detected tandem repeats.

-2. Clustering step - Clustering step is performed in two steps, first step is done using mmseqs2 and second step is done using graph based clustering based on all-to-all NCBI-BLAST comparison.
-GFF3 file from Tidehunter step is updated based on clustering results.
+Clustering Step - This step is divided into two parts.
+Firstly, mmseqs2 is used to cluster the repeats, and then graph-based clustering is performed based on all-to-all NCBI-BLAST comparison.
+The GFF3 file from the Tidehunter step is updated based on the clustering results.

-3. Annotation step - Annotation step is performed using reference library of tandem repeats.
-Representative consensus sequences as reported by TideHunter are annotated using RepeatMasker and resulting annotaton for each tandem repeat is added to GFF3 file.
+Annotation Step - The annotation step uses a reference library of tandem repeats.
+The representative consensus sequences, as reported by TideHunter, are annotated using RepeatMasker.
+The resulting annotation for each tandem repeat is added to the GFF3 file.

-4. TAREAN step - Tandem Repeat Analyzer is used on origin sequences from reference and consensus sequences are estimated using k-mer based approach.
-This steps also generate HTML summary.
+TAREAN Step - In this final step, the Tandem Repeat Analyzer is used to estimate consensus sequences using a k-mer-based approach on origin sequences from the reference.
+This step also generates an HTML summary.

 ## Installation